Things for Recovering Hoarders Like Me [Live Post]

 RFID Ring - $30.
 Clone any card onto this, then just tap with your finger to use it.
 Rumor is Oura Gen 4 will have this.

 Joycon Controller Grips- $10.
-Turn each Nintendo Switch joycon into a mini controller.
+Turn each Nintendo Switch joycon into a mini controller for cheap.

 Under the Door Tool - $35.
 Open any door.
 Useful to retrofit with a hook from a clotheshanger so it works on all handles.